J-Ziegler/3601-S16-lab2_javascript-node/LABTASKS.md

 > Purpose of app.js: Acts as an action-listener to control the web page by managing client-side requests and responses.

+> Kittens rather than sending a new web page, it is sending text saying that the webpage is under construction.

+> petForm sends the user to a new page that displays a form.

+> When submitting to petForm, it takes what you have submitted and displays the length of the string.

+> A route is the process for taking an incoming request, and delivering it to whatever function, page, etc. that it needs to go.

 #####What is the contents of the "public" folder?
 What is each of the html files there and how are they referenced in app.js?

 > Your Answer Here!